ArturoHurtado7/JupyterNotebooks/README.md

 * latam airlines
 * platzi

-to extract diferent interesting information like:
+to extract diferent and interesting information like:

 * Videos
 * prices
 * dates

+using mainly selenium and python